Reggae: Emergence in Jamaica

 Early 1968 was when the first bona fide reggae records were released: "Nanny Goat" by Larry Marshall and "No More Heartaches" by the Beltones.
-That same year, the newest Jamaican sound began to spawn big-name imitators in other countries.
+The rapid commercial growth of reggae in the late 1960s was aided by major changes in Jamaica's music industry.
+Increased retail sales of records led to the expansion of specialist record shops and formal distribution networks, reducing reliance on sound systems as the primary means of circulating music.
+This shift enabled a new generation of independent producers, such as Bunny Lee and Harry J, to enter the industry without operating their own sound systems or retail shops.
+With studios available for hourly rental, record production became less expensive and more accessible, contributing to a sharp increase in the volume of recordings and accelerating reggae's spread.
+During the late 1960s and early 1970s, toasting became an increasingly prominent feature of reggae.
+Deejays such as U-Roy and Big Youth improvised rhythmic vocals over records on Jamaican sound systems, while the introduction of dubplates and instrumental versions expanded opportunities for live deejay performances.
+In 1968, the newest Jamaican sound began to spawn big-name imitators in other countries.
 American artist Johnny Nash's 1968 hit "Hold Me Tight" has been credited with first putting reggae in the American listener charts.
 Around the same time, reggae influences were starting to surface in rock and pop music; one example is 1968's "Ob-La-Di, Ob-La-Da" by the Beatles.